-According to the U.S. Bureau of Labor Statistics' latest Job Openings and Labor Turnover Survey (JOLTS), in May 2014 there were 828,000 job openings in the Northeast region, which includes New York State.
-This was up 7.7% from April 2014's level of 769,000.
+According to the U.S. Bureau of Labor Statistics' latest Job Openings and Labor Turnover Survey (JOLTS), in June 2014 there were 791,000 job openings in the Northeast region, which includes New York State.
+This was down 0.3% from May 2014's level of 793,000.
 (Note: JOLTS data are available nationally and regionally, but not at the state level.)
-At the same time, the number of unemployed in the Northeast region decreased by 1.2%, from 1.79 million in April 2014 to 1.77 million in May 2014.
+At the same time, the number of unemployed in the Northeast region decreased by 2.1%, from 1.77 million in May 2014 to 1.73 million in June 2014.

 The ratio of unemployed job seekers to job openings is a useful labor market indicator.
 It is calculated by dividing the number of unemployed workers by the number of job openings.
-In May 2014, there were 2.1 job seekers per job opening in the Northeast region, a decrease from April 2014's level of 2.3.
-The region's ratio stood at 3.3 in May 2013.
+In June 2014, there were 2.2 job seekers per job opening in the Northeast region, unchanged from May 2014's level.
+The region's ratio stood at 3.2 in June 2013.

 At the beginning of the last national recession in December 2007, the number of unemployed job seekers per job opening stood at 1.9 in the Northeast and 1.8 in the nation.
 By June 2009 -- the official end of the U.S. recession -- the ratio was 4.3 in the Northeast region and 6.2 in the nation as a whole.